amirakul/VBA-Challenge/.ipynb_checkpoints/README-checkpoint.md

 ### Stock market analyst

-* Create a script that will loop through all the stocks for one year and output the following information.
+In order to run the analysis, I create a script that will loop through all the stocks for one year and output the following information.

   * The ticker symbol.